 Drop-Off and Sitting Requirements

-The actual drop-off of artwork will continue to be the Tuesday evening prior to the opening date, between 6:30 and 7:30 pm at the gallery.
+The drop-off of artwork will to be the Tuesday evening prior to the opening date, between 5pm and 7pm at the gallery.
+Please refer to the Calendar for exhibition-specific details.

 A sitter’s calendar will be available for participants to sign up for sitter slots.
 For one piece of artwork submitted, you will be required to sit TWO 3-hour shifts at the gallery.
 You will have to sit another 3-hour shift for EACH additional piece of artwork you submit.
 So for two pieces of artwork, you must sign up for three shifts, and for three pieces of artwork, you will need to sit four shifts.
 The Gallery Directors reserve the right to limit the number of entries any one artist may submit.